 Security Measures: Existing or new businesses located in the designated commercial corridors may seek financial assistance for eligible expenses such as security measures and equipment to provide building and surrounding security.

-NOTE: If awarded, eligible activities such as establishing/renewing a commercial lease, acquiring a commercial property, or purchasing and installing security equipment/measures must be planned to occur after the opening date of each application round (that is, the potential to be awarded a grant incentivized the business activity) and within 180 days of receipt of the grant.
+NOTE: If awarded, eligible activities such as establishing/renewing a commercial lease, acquiring a commercial property, or purchasing and installing security equipment/measures must be planned to occur after the opening date of each application round (that is, the potential to be awarded a grant incentivized the business activity) and, for security measures within 90 days of receipt of the grant.
 Disbursement of this grant for purposes of security equipment/measures will be on a reimbursement basis to the business upon providing supporting documentation evidencing eligible expenses.
+Applicants to the Lease or Acquisition subcategory are required to upload documentation evidencing a Letter of Intent or new lease (if leasing) or Purchase & Sale Agreement (if acquiring) or similar documentation.

 This grant is intended to keep a business open that is considering closing their doors either as a result of construction impacts on their revenue, or new private development that will displace their businesses.
 Businesses can only apply for one of the two following subcategories: